Treesitter

 {force} (boolean) Override an existing predicate of the same name

 {all} (boolean) Use the correct implementation of the match table where capture IDs map to a list of nodes instead of a single node.
-Defaults to false (for backward compatibility).
-This option will eventually become the default and removed.
+Defaults to true.
+This option will be removed in a future release.

 Can also be shown with :EditQuery.